alexcalaca/technical-articles-alexandrecalaca/clo0uhb09000008mibrpy64kj.md

 ## Download Telegram

-Click on the **Get TEelegram for Linux x64** button or clicked directly on the following link: [https://telegram.org/dl/desktop/linux](https://telegram.org/dl/desktop/linux)
+Click on the **Get Telegram for Linux x64** button or click directly on the following link: [https://telegram.org/dl/desktop/linux](https://telegram.org/dl/desktop/linux)

 ---